 I'm sure it did not go unnoticed, especially since the words are bolded....
 All these activity descriptions all use action verbs.
 The point is, other than preparation and opportunity, luck also requires energetic pursuit!

 So perhaps, an update to the aphorism could be:

 Luck is where preparation and opportunity meet with energetic pursuit.

 I like Tina Seelig's perspective on luck and bringing entrepreneurial energy.
 She said preparing for luck relates to the wind.
 The winds of luck are constantly blowing.
 The wind can be erratic and unpredictable, blowing hard, light, or in unexpected ways.
 The idea is to build as big a sail as possible to catch the winds of luck.

-Here are 3 of Dr. Seelig’s ideas for building a big sail:
+Here are Dr. Seelig’s three ideas for building a big sail:

 Take risks / get out of your comfort zone

 A close cousin to luck is adaptability.
 Adaptability is the lubricating grease between preparation and opportunities.
 Your ability to adapt your preparation to current and anticipated opportunities is important to luck realization.